 Turnover

-Turnover (how much of the portfolio has changed hands over the past year) is very low on both, though VOO’s 2.1% is lower than VTI’s 3.4%.
-This is to be expected: VTI tracks the whole market, so it only needs to add holdings when new stocks join the exchanges, and release holdings when they de-list.
-VOO, meanwhile, tracks an index that only changes a few constituents every year.
+Turnover (how much of the portfolio has changed hands over the past year) is very low for both, with VTI at 3% and VOO at 2%.
+The former’s low turnover is a little surprising, as VTI tracks the whole market—so it often must add holdings when new stocks join the exchanges, and release holdings when they de-list.
+VOO, however, tracks an index that changes only a few constituents every year.

 Sector Weightings